hackclub/hackclub/applications/yc_w15.md

 [redacted]

-**Please enter the url of a 1 minute unlisted (not private) YouTube video introducing the founders.**
+**Please enter the URL of a 1 minute unlisted (not private) YouTube video introducing the founders.**

 https://youtu.be/uTyn-ljKlyw